jberry93/Notebook/Notes/Javascript/Javascript_7.md

 We have officially finished the function!

 For another use case of `.indexOf()` in this same way, refer to my notes on the [Comparing Arrays](https://github.com/jberry93/Notebook/blob/master/Notes/Javascript/Javascript_5.md) section

+### HTML Entities
+For this next function, let's read in a character like an ampersand ('&') and convert the string into its corresponding HTML entity